On Singleton Arc Consistency for CSPs Defined by Monotone Patterns: Tractability of and

 \begin{proof} Let $X_1 = \spxv \cup \{ \, z \in \mvar \, \mid \, \exists y \in \spxv \, : \, \dxv{y} \times \dxv{z} \not\subseteq R(y,z) \, \}$.
 We have $\spxv \subseteq X_1$, and by construction every non-trivial constraint between $y \in X_1$ and $z \notin X_1$ must be such that $y \notin \spxv$ and $y$ is adjacent to a variable in $\spxv$ via a non-trivial constraint.
 By Lemma~\ref{lem:path} this is impossible, and hence there is no non-trivial constraint between $X_1$ and $\mvar \backslash X_1$.
 The last property is immediate by Lemma~\ref{lem:path}. \end{proof}

 \begin{theorem} \CSP{\PatternREight} is solved by singleton arc consistency. \end{theorem}

 \begin{proof} Let $I \in$ \CSP{\PatternREight} and suppose that $I$ is singleton arc consistent.
 Let $x \in \mvar$ and $v \in D(x)$.
 Because of singleton arc consistency the instance $\ixv$ has no empty domains.
-By Lemma~\ref{lem:sep}, the variable set of $\ixv$ can be divided into two parts $X_1,X_2$ such that $\ixv$ has a solution if and only if both $\ixv[X_1]$ and $\ixv[X_2]$ are satisfiable. $\ixv[X_1]$ is an arc consistent instance with no cycle of non-trivial constraints, and hence is satisfiable. $\ixv[X_2]$ is exactly $I[X_2]$ because no variable in $X_2$ was affected by propagation after $x$ was assigned.
-Because $I[X_2]$ is singleton arc consistent as well, we can repeat the same reasoning on $I[X_2]$.
+We remove all neighbourhood substitutable values from $\ixv$.
+By Lemma~\ref{lem:sep}, the variable set of $\ixv$ can be divided into two parts $X_1,X_2$ such that $\ixv$ has a solution if and only if both $\ixv[X_1]$ and $\ixv[X_2]$ are satisfiable. $\ixv[X_1]$ is an arc consistent instance with no cycle of non-trivial constraints, and hence is satisfiable. $\ixv[X_2]$ is exactly $I[X_2]$ with some neighbourhood substitutable values removed because no variable in $X_2$ was affected by propagation after $x$ was assigned.
+Call this new instance $I[X_2]'$.
+Because $I[X_2]'$ is singleton arc consistent as well (being singleton arc consistent is invariant under projection and removal of neighbourhood substitutable values), we can repeat the same reasoning on $I[X_2]'$.
 At each step the set $X_1$ cannot be empty (it contains $x$) so this procedure will always terminate, and because each $I[X_1]$ has a solution $I$ has a solution as well. \end{proof}

 Our proof of the SAC-solvability of \PatternRSevenMinus\ (Figure~\ref{fig:R7}) follows a similar reasoning, with two main differences.
 First, branching on just any variable-value pair (as we did for \PatternPThree\ and \PatternREight) may lead to a subproblem that is \textit{not} solved by arc consistency.
 However, once the right assignment is made the reward is much greater as all constraints involving a variable whose domain has been reduced by arc consistency must become trivial \textit{except at most one}.